masterofobzene/UserScriptRepo/INFOS/ImageFap User Gallery Hider.md

 UPDATE 2: Now a mini draggable panel will show 3 options to hide users by reported gender.
 It came to my attention that a lot of "female" and "trans" users upload really weird stuff there.
 Be careful though that these options may hide "normal" content too.
+Also, be aware that in some cases the flag used to hide the gender may not be complete due to a site bug (?) and may not be filtered but these are rather rare.

 ### USAGE:
 ---------------